-News and updates: 6/20/19- Part of growing seasonal flowers is… well… seasonality. so, we now say goodbye to peonies, just as we said farewell to tulips a short month ago.
-Calla Lilies are blooming along with fluffy, billowing Tansy, and many more amazing blooms. they are All in The Little White Flower Cottage and at retailers.
-Happy summer solstice to you!
+News and updates: 8/14/19- Part of growing seasonal flowers is… well… seasonality. so, we now start into what I like to call, “summer sizzlers” - zinnias, ageratum and more. they are All in The Little White Flower Cottage and at retailers.
+Also, the first dahlias are unfurling.

 Podcast #390 with Debra Prinzing of slowflowers.com went live in February. check it out to hear Debra and Me discussing Butternut Gardens LLC Flower Farm and also the State of Locally-Grown Flowers in Connecticut.

 the little white flower cottage Is open Daily for the season.